mathias-brandewinder/mathias-brandewinder.github.io/_posts/2017-02-11-fsharp-azure-function-from-the-ground-up-part-1.md

 }
 ```

+That's the minimum setup for a function: a script (F# or not), which contains the code to run, and a `function.json` file, which defines the **trigger**, an event which, when it happens, will cause the script code to be executed.

-We have a list of bindings, with one binding defined, of type `timerTrigger`, named `myTimer`, going `in` the function.
+In the `function.json` file, we have a list of bindings, with, in our case, only one binding defined, of type `timerTrigger`, named `myTimer`, going `in` the function.
 This is where the `myTimer: TimerInfo` argument in the `Run` function comes in.
 When we initially setup the function, all we did was creating that file, which we could now edit directly here.
 If you change the schedule to `"schedule": "*/5 * * * * *"`, Save and Run, your function will now run every 5 seconds.
 If you change the name of the binding from `myTimer` to `timer`, Save and Run, you'll see an error pop in the logs:

 ```
 2017-02-11T22:46:54.826 Function compilation error